sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-create-customer/cp-mobile-dev-kit-create-customer.md

 [ACCORDION-BEGIN [Step 1: ](Create new page for new customer record)]

-Make sure that you have created an MDK app as described in [Get Started with the Mobile Development Kit](https://developers.sap.com/mission.mobile-dev-kit-get-started.html).
+Ensure that you have created an MDK app as described in [Get Started with the Mobile Development Kit](https://developers.sap.com/mission.mobile-dev-kit-get-started.html).

-In this step, you will create the _Create Customer_ page as a **Form Cell Page**.
+In this step, you will create the `Customers_Create.page` as a **Form Cell Page**.
 This type of page allows for form input style changes.
 The page will provide only a subset of items available on the Customer Detail page.
 You will add the fields that will be editable by the end-user.

 Right click on the **Pages** folder | **New MDK Page** | **Form Cell Page** | **Next**.